Bynder/gathercontent-gather-ui/README.md

 **Warning: This is still an experimental repository and all commands and functionality are bound to change.**
 UI component library for all GatherContent components.

+This uses [React Storybook](https://github.com/storybooks/react-storybook) to showcase and host the development of the UI components used at GatherContent.

 ## Developing the library

 1. Download the repository and run `npm install`